Used 7th Gen Charger vs the now retired Impala - Which used model would be better for you?

-Which one is going to win the battle of the full-size sedans - the new Dodge Charger for sale or Chevy Impala?
+While we think that the current iteration of the Charger is the coolest yet, many people loved the Charger design from the previous generation.
+There are also still plenty of Chevy Impala fans even with Chevy no longer producing any sedans.
+If you're looking for an older styled used Dodge Charger for sale, feel free to check our inventory now.
+If you're not sure which used model, the Charger or Impala, is best for you continue reading.
+It's a battle of used full-size sedans - the 7th generation Dodge Charger or retired Chevy Impala?
 Both are excellent vehicles but which one is better?
 To find out which one is a best deal for the money, keep reading.
 You will find some little known facts about both vehicles that could help you make a better informed decision and help you pick the car that's right for you.

 Dodge Charger Quick Look